-In terms of institutional reforms, the NSW has made significant improvements on three components of Administrative Procedures, namely 'information about the processing progress,' 'reduction in the number of records' and 'clarity of templates/forms'.
+In terms of institutional reforms, the NSW has made significant improvements on three components of Administrative Procedures, namely 'information about the processing progress,' reduction in the number of records' and 'clarity of templates/forms'.
 Amongst the procedures being surveyed, procedures of the Ministry of Trade and Industry and Ministry of Agriculture and Rural Development are easier to carry out than those of three other Ministries (Ministry of Health, Ministry of Transport, and Ministry of Science and Technology).
 The two most common procedures for businesses, as measured by the number of applications per firm and the total number of firms applying the procedure, are the issuance of preferential C/Os and phytosanitary certificates for plants imported, in transit, and domestically transported.
 They are also the easiest procedures, and only about 15% of businesses reported difficulties.
-Using the threshold of 25% of businesses facing difficulties as the reference value, the two procedures of the Ministry of Transport, namely 'Issuing quality, technical safety and environmental protection certificates for special-use vehicles' both have 28% of enterprises encountering difficulties.
+Using the threshold of 25% of businesses facing difficulties as the reference value, the two procedures of the Ministry of Transport, namely 'Issuing quality, technical safety and environmental protection certificates for imported motorised vehicles' and 'Issuing quality, technical safety and environmental protection certificates for special-use vehicles' both have 28% of enterprises encountering difficulties.
 Similarly, 26% of businesses had difficulty with the procedure for 'Quality examination of imported goods.'